The AT&T Issue Brief Library

 Combating wireless network congestion is a challenge that we and our industry peers face every day as customer demand continues to skyrocket.
-Mobile data traffic on AT&T’s national wireless network increased more than 150,000 percent from January 2007 through December 2015.
-Our advanced network carries 117.4 petabytes of traffic on an average business day.
+Mobile data traffic on AT&T’s national wireless network increased more than 250,000% from January 2007 through December 2016.
+Our advanced network carries more than 150 petabytes of traffic on an average business day.

 We continue to take proactive measures to meet exploding customer demand and address our wireless spectrum needs.
-Additionally, we’re preparing for the transition to IP-based technology, working with the FCC and others on potential trials to gain insight into some of the more difficult issues that likely will be presented as we transition from legacy networks.
+Additionally, we’re in the process of transitioning our network to IP-based technology, and leading the evolution to 5G.

 With hundreds of millions of devices connected to our network, we continue to invest in and enhance our network to drive service improvements.
-Over the last five years (2010-2015), AT&T invested more in the U.S. than any other public company.
-Our total investment (U.S. and international), including capital investment and acquisitions of spectrum and wireless operations, was more than $140 billion.
-Our 4G LTE network now covers nearly 365 million people in the U.S. and Mexico.
+Over the last 5 years (2012-2016), AT&T invested more in the United States than any other public company.
+Our total investment (U.S. and international) during this period, including capital investment and acquisitions of spectrum and wireless operations, was more than $140 billion.
+Our 4G LTE network now covers more than 400 million people in the U.S. and Mexico.

-The AT&T fiber network provides the bandwidth needed to support data intensive services such as video, collaboration, cloud services and more through products such as Ethernet, Virtual Private Networking, Managed Internet Service, AT&T GigaPowerSM® and AT&T Business Fiber.
-Customers can complement their high-speed Internet with network security options and online backup to help protect and virtualize their business-critical information.
+Fiber in the AT&T network provides the bandwidth needed to support data intensive services such as video, collaboration, cloud services and more through products such as Ethernet transport services, Virtual Private Network, AT&T Dedicated Internet and AT&T Business Fiber.
+Customers can complement their high-speed internet with network security options and online backup to help protect and virtualize their business-critical information.

 For more details, as well as the latest information on our deployment and coverage, visit www.att.com/network.

-We’re reinventing how we operate, to manage our services easier – similar to how they’re provided in cloud data centers.
-We’re using the latest network design techniques, shifting control from hardware to software, to make our network faster, simpler and more scalable.
+At AT&T, we are reinventing how we operate to more easily manage our services – similar to how they’re provided in cloud data centers.
+We’re using the latest network design techniques, shifting control from hardware to software, to give customers more control and to make our network faster, simpler and more scalable.
 This will allow us to collaborate with new players and take advantage of new innovations more quickly and efficiently.
-It also changes how we do business, our relationships with suppliers and how we manage software:
+It also changes how we do business, how we form relationships with our suppliers and how we manage software:

 - Network Function Virtualization (NFV) moves network functions from hardware-based appliances into software platforms running on commodity hardware.
 This means we can update network functions from almost anywhere and do it quickly without having to redeploy new hardware.
 We can dynamically reroute traffic, add capacity and introduce new features through programmable, policy-based controllers.